Daniel Lagache: Writings

 In his teaching, Lagache addresses various areas of psychology, seeking constantly to draw them into a conscious synthesis, in the spirit of his remarkable inaugural lecture on "The Unity of Psychology: experimental psychology and clinical psychology"(1949).
-But his work is essentially psychopathological, though also inspired by phenomenology.
+However, his work is essentially psychopathological, though also inspired by phenomenology.
 His little book The Psychoanalysis (1955) was called by Didier Anzieu "a model in terms of accuracy and an example of openness to diversity of fields of application".

 Numerous other articles and communications testify to his clinical experience and his extensive research in psychoanalysis.
-Founder and director of a series called "Library of Psychoanalysis and Clinical Psychology", Daniel Lagache was also the project leader of the Dictionary of Psychoanalysis (1967), written under his direction by Jean Laplanche and Jean-Bertrand Pontalis.
+Founder and director of a series called the "Library of Psychoanalysis and Clinical Psychology", Daniel Lagache was also the project leader of the Dictionary of Psychoanalysis (1967), written under his direction by Jean Laplanche and Jean-Bertrand Pontalis.
 He sought to introduce Freudian concepts into social psychology (for which he established a laboratory at the Sorbonne); and in Criminology, he devoted several studies to criminogenesis.

 Three central areas of investigation can perhaps be singled out in his work – on mourning, the transference, and jealousy.